CBIIT-CGBB/gcMECM/README.md

 The package constructs the mutually exclusively mutated gene networks from mutation associations and gene interactions with the graph clustering technique and **identifies sub-networks with distinct biological functions with the canonical pathways**.
-The sub-networks reveal crucial genes in the canonical pathway related to cancer and discover new cancer-relevant genes, which could used to build better prediction models of clinical response and survival. gcMECM also provides informative visualization functionality of mutual exclusivity and network.
+The sub-networks reveal crucial genes in the canonical pathway related to cancers, which could used to build better prediction models for clinical response and survival. gcMECM also provides informative visualization functionality of mutual exclusivity and network.

 For additional visualization and clustering analysis, the packages, ([NCIRASPathway](https://github.com/CBIIT-CGR/NCIRASPathway), [OmicPath](https://github.com/CBIIT-CGR/OmicPath) and [GCluster](https://github.com/CBIIT-CGR/GCluster)), could be used.